smallTigerCoder/gitDemo/README.md

 # GitHub User Browser App

-This iOS app is developed as part of a technical assessment for **Money Forward, Inc.**, a leading Japanese fintech company.
+This iOS app is developed as part of a technical assessment for a technical interview project, a leading Japanese fintech company.

 It allows users to search GitHub users, view user details and repositories, and browse repository pages.
 The app is structured using a scalable **MVVM + Router** architecture, with modular folders and clean separation of concerns.